 What is offside in football?

 So, offside in football is a rule that prohibits a player from being closer to the opponent's goal than the ball and the second-to-last defender of the opposing team at the moment of the pass.
 Sounds a bit complicated?
-Don’t worry, we’ll explain it in simple terms.
+Don’t worry, we’ll explain everything in simple terms.

 How does the offside rule work?

-Imagine a situation: your favorite player is standing in front of the opponent's goalkeeper with no defender between them.
+Imagine a situation: your favorite player is standing in front of the opponent's goalkeeper with no defenders between them.
 If he receives the ball at that moment, he gains a significant advantage.
 This is where the offside rule comes into play.
 It prevents such situations, ensuring the fairness of the game.

 Why is offside important?